kelseyhightower/event-gateway-on-kubernetes/README.md

   }'
 ```

-> The HTTP URL follows the standard format for accessing cluster local services.
+> The provider URL follows the standard format for accessing cluster local services.
 In this case the `echo` deployment runs in the `default` namespace.
 This configuration works because the Event Gateway is running in the same cluster as the `echo` deployment.

 At this point the `echo` service has been registered with the Event Gateway, but before it can receive events a subscription must be created.
 There can only be one binding for HTTP events mapped to a specific path and method pair.